wikitongues/DEPRECATED-wikitongues-website/README.md

 #### Global
 - [x] Build languages search bar
+- [ ] Video and lexicon objects should relate to contributors

 #### archive-languages.php
 - [ ] Design pass - does the paginated index work?